 - 9. Road Debris Accident Facts and Statistics

-If you have further questions about road debris accidents in California after reading this article, we invite you to contact us at Shouse Law Group.
+If you have further questions about road debris accidents after reading this article, we invite you to contact us at Shouse Law Group.

 Anyone who is injured in an accident caused by road debris may be able to file a personal injury lawsuit.
 The victims of the accident can file a lawsuit for damages against the party who was responsible for leaving debris on the road or failing to clean up the debris.
 If the defendants are found liable for causing the accident, the plaintiffs can win compensation for their injuries.

 Road debris includes any objects or materials that are not supposed to be on the roadway.
 Road debris is a hazard to drivers, cyclists, and even pedestrians in the area.
 Debris on the road can cause an accident when a driver hits the object, or if the driver swerves to avoid the hazard and gets into an accident.